 STRUC declares the data for the object that is created whenever you create an instance of the object.
 TABLE declares the table of default method procedures for the declaration.
 Turbo Assembler maintains this data type; it does not create an instance of the table anywhere in your program memory.
 However, you'll see later that you must include an instance of the table for any object that uses virtual methods.

-Here's an example of an object declaration for a linked list: The METHOD keyword shows that you're using an extended form of STRUC, and are defining an object called list.
+Here's an example of an object declaration for a linked list (for more on STRUC as it applies to declaring objects, see Chapter 8):